chrispentester/BeaconObjectFile/syscall_shellcodeinject/README.md

 # OPSEC Concern

-This will be caught by Get-InjectedThread because for NtCreateThreadEx it's passed the allocate memory's base address "Alloc".
+This will be caught by Get-InjectedThread because for NtCreateThreadEx it uses the allocated memory's base address "Alloc" as StartRoutine.
 This creates a thread with a start address not backed by a module on disk.